|

 and adjacent channel use to determine the distance between One Way Link

-transmitters.
-Repeater type spacing is not required.
-7. The Coordinator will use the protected radius of
+The Coordinator will use the protected radius of

 the repeater to determine Control cochannel assignments. (minimum 25 Miles)